- Emergency Dentist

 - About Us

 What Are Dental Implants?

-A dental implants are used to replace missing or badly damaged teeth.
+Dental implants are used to replace missing or badly damaged teeth.
 Once it is fitted, it will have the same functionality and appearance as a natural tooth.

-Dental implants are composed of biocompatible titanium and once inserted they form a bond to the bone tissue; after a few months, they will adhere to the implant surface and become part of your body.
+Dental implants are composed of biocompatible titanium and once inserted they form a bond with the bone tissue; after a few months, they will adhere to the implant surface and become part of your body.

 Since they don’t need to be removed for eating or cleaning, a dental implant can be an excellent option for patients who require a reliable and comfortable tooth replacement, which they will need no further treatment.

 During the dental implant treatment, a titanium root is implanted underneath the gum and fused into the jawbone, providing a solid foundation for a crown or bridge to be placed.

 Who needs a dental implant in Perth?

 Dental implants are an increasingly popular choice for those looking to replace missing teeth.
 Unlike dental bridges or dentures, a dental implant is anchored directly into the jawbone, making them a more permanent solution.
 But who is a candidate for implants?

 Generally, a dental implant is best suited for adults who have lost teeth due to physical injury, advanced gum disease, cavities, and the impact of certain medications.
 An implant can replace a damaged or missing tooth and will improve the ability to bite and chew food, and of course, improve appearance.
 Dental implants have a high success rate and your dentist will ensure that any complications or discomforts will be resolved.